dmitrybuben/pywork/README.md

-# pywor is the very beggining of working with Python
+# pywork is the very beggining of working with Python